Luciano Perdomo

 Luciano Gastón Perdomo (born 10 September 1996) is an Argentine footballer who plays for Chacarita Juniors as a midfielder.

 Career

 In August 2017, Perdomo was tested positive for doping for a game in the previous season on 27 May 2017 against Colón.
 He was tested positive for cannabis and was suspended for one year on 27 December 2017.

-On 29 January 2019, Perodmo joined Aldosivi on a contract until June 2020.
+On 29 January 2019, Perdomo joined Aldosivi on a contract until June 2020.
 Six months later, he joined Chacarita Juniors.